pwgen

 Identify remote systems passively

-openvpn, wireguard stunnel
+openvpn wireguard stunnel

 Secure VPN tunnels

-nc, socat
+nc socat

 Arbitrary TCP and UDP connections and listeners